cysouw/diathesis/text/c08_preverbs.md

 ### [ NpA | NAp ] Preverb applicative+*in* antipassive {#sec:preverb-applicative-in-antipassive}

 A second pattern of applicative+antipassive combinations uses an *in* antipassive.
 For example, the diathesis between *wickeln* 'to wrap' and *einwickeln* 'to wrap around' [@next] changes the original accusative *Tuch* 'cloth' into an prepositional phrase with *in*.
-The prepositions that are involved in the applicative part of this diathesis are again more varied (*für, mit, um, über*), but there are not enough examples to warrant separate subsections.
+The prepositions that are involved in the applicative part of this diathesis are again more varied (*bei, für, mit, um, über*), but there are not enough examples to warrant separate subsections.

 ::: ex
 - Ich wickle das Tuch um den Arm.